About Imperial research

 Imperial research is expanding the frontiers of knowledge in science, medicine, engineering and business, and translating these discoveries into benefits for society.

 The College boasts a distinguished past, having pioneered penicillin, holography and fibre optics.
-Members of the College include 14 Nobel laureates, two Fields Medallists, 73 Fellows of the Royal Society, 86 Fellows of the Royal Academy of Engineering and 85 Fellows of the Academy of Medical Sciences.
+Members of the College include 14 Nobel laureates, three Fields Medallists, 73 Fellows of the Royal Society, 86 Fellows of the Royal Academy of Engineering and 85 Fellows of the Academy of Medical Sciences.

 About Impeial research overview

 Research newsAll News

 14 January 2022AMS professorship and disease relapse: News from the College

 10 January 2022Three Imperial “rising stars” secure €4.5 million of ERC funding